Alice opens the door. Seeing me wild-eyed and disheveled from the shower, she steps back. “What’s wrong with you. Are you high on speed or something?”

 “My complaint with the Church is that the innocent love you knew when you were a child gets lost due the strict rules and dogma the Church insists we live by.”

 Father Luke raises an eyebrow when I look over,

 “As adults we realize the Church is keeping kids safe and sound with all its rules.
 It only absolves children who sin and repent if they ‘go and sin no more.’
 Then creed says they are cursed by original sin.
 Priests tell children that Jesus hates them when they sin.
 It destroys their love of Jesus, believing they’ve betrayed Him.”

-I wonder what degree of heresy I’m espousing, but Father Luke looks more approving.
+I wonder what degree of heresy I am espousing, but Father Luke looks more approving.

 “Paul wasn’t even an original apostle.
-When he converted on the road to Damascus, he immediately started a long list of rules to keep everyone in line.”
+When he converted on the road to Damascus, he immediately started a long list of rules to keep everyone in line, First Century Inquisition.”

 Father Luke can’t believe I’m attacking a saint.

 “Anyone here a convert?”
 No one raises a hand.
 “If you know one, you know how dogmatic and fanatical converts become, trying to ‘catch up’ for the years they weren’t Catholic.”